geonetwork/doc/en/contributing/doing-a-release.rst

 .. code-block:: shell

+    # Only if GeoServer version changed
     cd geoserver
     git add .
     git commit -m "Update version to $newversion" cd ..

+    # Then commit the new version
     git add .
     git commit -m "Update version to $newversion"